A Thriving Workplace for All: The True Impact of Transparency and Inclusion

 Register for the webinar here:

-Cristen is a senior researcher and sociologist at O.C.
-Tanner, who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
+Cristen is a principal researcher and sociologist at O.C.
+Tanner who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
-Tanner Institute, Cristen’s research focuses on workplace culture and the employee experience using a social science lens.
+Tanner Institute and the Research Center of Excellence, Cristen’s work focuses on the employee experience and workplace culture using a social science lens.

-Cristen is a senior researcher and sociologist at O.C.
-Tanner, who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
+Cristen is a principal researcher and sociologist at O.C.
+Tanner who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
-Tanner Institute, Cristen’s research focuses on workplace culture and the employee experience using a social science lens.
+Tanner Institute and the Research Center of Excellence, Cristen’s work focuses on the employee experience and workplace culture using a social science lens.

+Daniel excels in translating complex data into actionable insights that help global organizations advance measurable strategies for success.
 Daniel holds undergraduate and graduate degrees from the University of Utah, with advanced studies in research and theory.

+Daniel excels in translating complex data into actionable insights that help global organizations advance measurable strategies for success.
 Daniel holds undergraduate and graduate degrees from the University of Utah, with advanced studies in research and theory.

 O.C.
 Tanner is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP® recertification activities.